Motherhood has brought on new passions such as cake decorating, party planning, and cooking for and with my children.

-When I first ventured down cake decorating lane, I did take make it to 2 sessions of a 4-session class.
+When I first ventured down the cake decorating lane, I did make it to 2 sessions of a 4-session class.
 While I don’t think a class is necessary, it is what prompted me to buy the supplies and jump on in.
-So, here is what you’ll need to make creative, professional looking cakes at home.
+So, here is what you’ll need to make creative, professional-looking cakes at home.

-Having the right supplies is the first step to launching your cake decorating hobby.
-You can purchase all of these items online or at any major Arts and Crafts store, like Michaels and A.C.
+Having the right supplies is the first step to launching your cake-decorating hobby.
+You can purchase all of these items online or at any major Arts and Crafts stores, like Michaels and A.C.
 Moore.
 While there is a dizzying array of cake supplies, the ones listed below are the essentials to get you started.

-- A straight spatula is a one of the golden tickets to creating a professional looking cake.
-This is the tool that will let you slather on gobs of frosting, but most importantly, will allow you to create a smooth finish on your cake.
+- A straight spatula is one of the golden tickets to creating a professional-looking cake.
+This is the tool that will let you slather on gobs of frosting, but, most importantly, will allow you to create a smooth finish on your cake.

 - Featherweight decorating bags.
 Ziploc bags can be used to “pipe” out the frosting, but I prefer these featherweight bags.
 They are made for this purpose, so they are the right material and can stand up to the job.
-They can also be washed in the dishwasher and used repeatedly, so they are worth the investment.
+They can also be washed in the dishwasher and repeatedly used, so they are worth the investment.

 Other Materials You'll Need

 In addition to the supplies listed above, you will need the following “ingredients” to successfully decorate your cake.

 - Cake, of course!
 Whether you have a great recipe you make from scratch or rely on Betty Crocker, you will need a cake.
 I personally prefer homemade cakes - I like knowing that the ingredients are all-natural.
 However, when I am spending gobs of time decorating, especially if it is for the under-10 crowd, I often rely on making the cake from a mix.
 (Shhh . . . don’t tell anyone!)
 It saves some time, and consistent results are pretty much guaranteed.